jamesflorentino/nanoScrollerJS/README.md

 - [lluchs](https://github.com/lluchs) #7, #8
 - [Dlom](https://github.com/Dlom)

-### From the author
-I wrote this plugin out of necessity for a JavaScript project with designers and front-end developers in mind.
-Please also note that I will not be liable to fix your problem just in case you plan to use this commercially and some unforseen event arises.
-However, I will do what I can to immediately patch a solution.

 ### Credits
 - Initially written by [James Florentino](http://jamesflorentino.com) in [CoffeeScript](http://coffeescript.org)
 - Released under [MIT License](http://www.opensource.org/licenses/mit-license.php)
-- If you write CoffeeScript and you wish to improve the code, please feel free to fork the project.